Skip to content

 The Bottom Line

-• All plain proteins are safe
+• All plain proteins (meat, poultry, seafood, eggs) are FODMAP-free and unlimited

 Disclaimer: This guide is for educational purposes.
 Serving sizes are approximate and should be verified with the Monash FODMAP app.
 Always work with a FODMAP-trained dietitian for personalized guidance.